Over the years, we have often found many pharmacy owners unprepared to take advantage of the Qualifying Small Business Exemption (QSBE).

 - Pre-paying corporate income tax installments

 Finally, it is important for the pharmacy business owner to ensure that the business is indeed considered a qualified small business corporation – this can be confirmed with a qualified tax advisor.
-Furthermore, a sale of shares to either a non-resident or a public corporation may cause the denial of the capital gains exemption, as the corporation may no longer be a Canadian Controlled Private Corporation.

 The rules governing whether or not an individual who owns shares in a small business corporation receives a capital gains exemption are complex, and are ignored at the pharmacy owner’s peril!
 It is vital to obtain professional advice when undertaking the appropriate planning.